-Let me know where you are - for updates new releases and a coffee mug!
+Let me know where you are - for updates, new releases and a FREE - "I Installed the Shared Spool Mods" coffee mug!

-Drop me a line at SGMcCOLLEY@ALLTEL.NET and I will be happy to add you to my list of people to notify incase we find a bug, have a bug fix, release the next version and so on.
+Drop me a line at STEPHEN.McCOLLEY@MVSPROGRAMMER.com and I will be happy to add you to my list of people to notify in case we find a bug, have a bug fix, release the next version and so on.
 I also have a limited number of 'SHARED SPOOL MODS' coffee mugs, they are free, just let me know where to send you one.

 If you do by chance find a problem, please let us, know.
-While I can NOT offer to fix anything, and we never guarantee anything, I will do what I can.
+While I can NOT offer to fix anything, and we never guarantee anything for the Shared Spool Mods, I will do what I can.
 We run these mods as well and do not want bugs floating around to bite anyone, especially us.
-Same contact address.
+Same contact address. -